Mr Jiawei Xie

 Biography

-Dr. Xie is currently a research associate in geotechnical engineering.
+Dr. Xie is currently a research associate (level B) in geotechnical engineering.
 He obtained his PhD in Geotechnical Engineering from The University of Newcastle in 2023.
 Prior to that, he received a Master's degree in 2019 and a Bachelor's degree in 2016, both in Geotechnical Engineering from Central South University.
 Dr. Xie is dedicated to developing geostatistics-informed probabilistic and machine learning methods for the analysis of geotechnical systems.

 His research interests include: